 The numbers of birds harmed really adds up.
 According to Mike Calver, PhD, of Murdoch University in Perth Australia: "Rough estimates suggest that pet cats kill 29.2 million birds and 57.4 million mammals annually in the UK, and 100 million birds annually in the USA."
 (His article is linked to further down this page.)

 Other estimates of the number of birds killed in the U.S. are much greater.
-One often cited--but sometimes disputed--study, which was a review of prior published articles, modeled that more than a billion birds might be killed by cats each year in the U.S. That seems a fantastically high number, given the 5 - 10 billion bird population.
+Recent research and data from the World Animal Foundation suggest that outdoor cats are responsible for the annual deaths of 2.4 billion birds in the United States alone.
+That seems a fantastically high number, given the 5 - 10 billion bird population.